 Use Appointment Scheduling Software So Clients Can Set Meetings Online

 If you have a website or a Facebook page, you can make it easy for clients and prospects to schedule an appointment with you.
-There are several different tools that do this, and some CRMs, such as Hubspot, have this built in.
-We use one called Acuity Scheduling, but Calendly is another popular option.
+There are several different tools that do this, and some CRMs, such as Hubspot, have this built-in.

 You can direct people to the scheduling system by including a link in your email signature, or linking to or embedding the scheduler on your website or Facebook page.